-CT Scans use a special combination of x-ray and computer technology to provide highly-detailed cross sectional views of the human body.
-State-of-the-art ct scan equipment is especially useful in viewing internal anatomy (or structure) of body parts.
+CT Scans use a special combination of x-ray and computer technology to provide highly detailed cross-sectional views of the human body.
+State-of-the-art ct scan equipment is especially useful in viewing the internal anatomy (or structure) of body parts.

 Our two state-of-the-art scanners are available for convenient appointment scheduling.
 The experienced registered technologists in the Outpatient Imaging Center have additional training in the use of CT.
 All images are interpreted in a timely manner by our team of board-certified radiologists who provide a prompt report to your referring physician.